NLnetLabs/krill/README.md

 in release 0.14.0, and we recommend that all users upgrade to this version to avoid issues.

+This release also includes:
+- Updated German UI translations krill-ui/#51

 ## 0.14.2 'Extra, Extra, Extra!'

 This release fixes an additional corner case in the migration code that affects